Pikes Peak Permaculture Design Certification

 Since the early 1980s, permaculture has been taught through hands-on courses – PDCs – with experienced mentors handing down their knowledge to passionate students.
 Because this is a “design system” with a holistic point of view, fledgling permaculturists need to invest some serious hours in learning all aspects of human habitat and seeing how these elements work together in a design.
 The word “certification” simply means you’ve met standards set over the past 35 years by permaculture masters.
-There’s a lot more to becoming a permaculturist than reading a book or looking at a website!
+There’s a lot more to becoming a permaculturist than reading a book or looking at a website.
+Are you ready to change the world?

-Permaculture’s Philosophy is one of “working WITH nature“, and of protracted and thoughtful observation rather than premature and thoughtless action.
+Permaculture’s Philosophy is one of “working WITH nature“, and of protracted and insightful observation rather than thoughtless action.
 Permaculture design techniques encourage land use, which integrates principles of ecology and applies lessons from nature.
-It teaches us to create settings and construct ecosystems, which have the diversity, stability, and the resilience of natural ecosystems.
+It teaches us to create settings and build ecosystems which have the diversity, stability, and the resilience of natural ecosystems.
 In the spirit of sustainability, it also teaches us to allow natural and designed ecosystems to demonstrate their own evolutions.

 - Permaculture Ethics & Principles